 5. No Formal Recipes.

-How can your kitchen staff maintain consistency without formal recipes?
+How can your truck or food cart kitchen staff maintain consistency without formal recipes?
 This step is critical to controlling costs, curtailing waste, and providing effective staff training.

 6. Poor Inventory Management.